 The spirit of Maggie Dixon lives on through this award whose recipients, by their selection, have demonstrated on-court success and enriched the lives of those around them.
 The criteria in order of priority are:

-□ Must be a current NCAA Division I head coach in his/her rookie season
+□ Must be a current NCAA Division I head coach in his/her rookie season ("interim" head coach does not qualify)

 □ Qualification/advancement in the NCAA Tournament or WNIT